 Sneak Peek: This quick, single-serving of Microwave Cinnamon Apples is cooked in a bag (or a bowl if you prefer).
-Takes about five minutes to prepare from beginning to end.
+It takes about five minutes to prepare from beginning to end.

 As an Amazon Associate, I earn from qualifying purchases.

-What crazy thing do you eat when you crave something sweet, but there are no obvious desserts in the house?
+What crazy thing do you eat when you crave something sweet, but there are no apparent desserts in the house?

 One of my sisters confessed to eating dry cake mix.
 She made sure we knew that was a lo-o-o-o-n-g time ago.
 Doesn’t that make any confession easier when everybody understands it is ancient history?

-One night when my sister was visiting from out of town, we had a serious hunger attack.
+One night when my sister was visiting from out of town, we had a severe hunger attack.

-One of my co-workers mentioned microwaving a sliced apple to use as a quick addition to oatmeal or ice cream.
+One of my co-workers mentioned microwaving a sliced apple as a quick addition to oatmeal or ice cream.

-It sounded like the perfect topping for cinnamon chips similar to the Apple Buenos we used to enjoy at Taco Bueno on Sunday nights after church.
-I tried it and was instantly smitten.
+It sounded like the perfect topping for cinnamon chips, similar to the Apple Buenos we used to enjoy at Taco Bueno on Sunday nights after church.
+So, I tried it and was instantly smitten.
 I predict you’ll feel the same.